Microsoft Deployment Toolkit

-Microsoft Deployment Toolkit (MDT; originally released as Business Desktop Deployment in August 2003) is a free software package from Microsoft for automating the deployment of Windows 10, Server 2019 and older Windows Server and desktop operating systems.
+Microsoft Deployment Toolkit (MDT; originally released as Business Desktop Deployment in August 2003) is a discontinued free software package from Microsoft for automating the deployment of Windows 10, Server 2019 and older Windows Server and desktop operating systems.

 Overview

 MDT can help build an automated installation source for deploying Windows operating systems from Windows 7, Windows 10 and Windows Server 2008 onwards, from either a single machine or a central server distribution tool, such as Windows Deployment Services (WDS) or System Center Configuration Manager (SCCM).
 Device drivers, Windows updates and software can be included with the build.

 All the software intended for installation (Operating System, drivers, updates and applications) are added to a pool of available software and packaged into deployment packages.
 The Operating System and drivers to be included with this package are selected, and the administrator password, owner information, and product key are specified.
 Microsoft Deployment Toolkit generates a custom Windows PE (Preinstallation Environment) image that allows client machines to install the assembled deployment packages over the network from the MDT server.
 This Windows PE disk image can be burned to and booted from a CD, or booted with Windows Deployment Services.
 When selecting the package to deploy, software that has been included in the pool may also be selected for installation.